Academic Senate

 As specified in the Constitution of the Academic Senate, a major responsibility of the Senate as a whole is to carry out all responsibilities delegated to a community college academic senate by state law, the Board of Governors of the California Community Colleges, and the Board of Trustees.
 These include, but are not limited to, the following:

-1. Through collegial consultation, provide the Board of Trustees with the advice and judgment of the faculty on professional and academic matters, including:
+1. Through collegial consultation, provide the Board of Trustees with the advice and judgment of the faculty on professional and academic matters, as agreed upon with the Academic Senate and including all 10+1 matters as either “as rely primarily upon” or “reach mutual agreement with” as represented in Board Policy:

 1. Curriculum, including establishing prerequisites and placing courses within disciplines.